The energy cost of inference at scale

 When people talk about AI's energy problem, they almost always talk about training.
 The numbers are impressive in the worst sense.
 Training GPT-4 consumed an estimated 50 gigawatt-hours of electricity.
 Enough to power San Francisco for three days.
 The figure gets cited so often it has become a kind of shorthand for AI excess.
 But training is a one-off event.
 You do it, you have a model, you move on.

 Inference is the other thing.
 Inference is what happens every time someone asks ChatGPT a question, every time a recommendation engine ranks a feed, every time an AI coding assistant suggests a line of completion.
 It happens billions of times a day, and it never stops.
 The International Energy Agency estimates that 80 to 90 percent of AI's total compute is now consumed by inference, not training.
-The expensive part is not building the model.
-It is running it.
+The expensive part is running it.

 The numbers nobody puts on the invoice

-Ireland offers a preview.
-Around 21% of the country's electricity now goes to datacenters.
-The IEA estimates that share could reach 32% by 2026.
-In the US state of Virginia, these facilities already consume 26% of electricity.
-These are not projections from alarmist think-tanks.
+Ireland is already there.
+Around 21% of the country's electricity goes to datacenters, heading toward 32% by 2026 according to the IEA.
+In Virginia, the figure is 26%.
 These are operational numbers from grid operators watching the load curves in real time.

 The cost is not abstract.
 In the PJM electricity market (stretching from Illinois to North Carolina), datacenters accounted for an estimated $9.3 billion price increase in the 2025-26 capacity market.
 The average residential bill in western Maryland is expected to rise by $18 a month as a direct consequence.
 Carnegie Mellon estimates that datacenters and cryptocurrency mining could push average US electricity bills up 8% by 2030, exceeding 25% in the highest-demand markets of northern Virginia.
 The people paying that premium are not the people asking ChatGPT to summarise their emails.